Exhibitions

 Content Detail

-Gather family and friends to explore 50 acres of the Arboretum’s majestic trees during this one-of-a-kind spectacle of color, light, and sound featuring dazzling new displays as well as returning favorites.
-You’ll journey along a one-mile paved walking path amid festive music and lighting effects that highlight the beauty of trees in winter.
+Gather family and friends to explore 50 acres of the Arboretum’s majestic trees and sweeping vistas and experience one of the nation’s most well-known light displays.
 Warm up by a crackling fire and roast marshmallows for s’mores, or stop in one of the concession tents for a snack and beverage.
-Enjoy a delicious meal in the Ginkgo Restaurant in the Visitor Center overlooking the finale on Meadow Lake.
+Enjoy a delicious meal at the Ginkgo Restaurant in the Visitor Center while you view the display’s finale on Meadow Lake.
 The Arboretum Store will also be open for holiday shopping and seasonal decorating.
+A special temperature-activated, color-changing ceramic mug will be available for purchase during all Illumination dates.

 IllumiBrew